David Bowie: The Last of the Young Dudes – RIP

 Well-hung and snow-white tan

 Okay.
-So maybe I did that for effect.
-But it wasn’t until David Bowie died that I realized, my youth was spelled out by his music.
-With my youth all but a memory, I find that now I truly understand the song.
+I may have done that for effect.
+But it was when David Bowie died, I realized his music spelled out my youth.
+With my youth all but a memory, I now truly understand the song.

 Latest David Bowie Purchase: Blackstar